omniaintranet/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Do the following:

-1. Click "Add" and select "Move".
+1. Click ADD and select "Move".

 .. image:: draft-move-1-77.png